-> If you’re staying in Chania, Crete, you can either take a bus to Rethymnon (closer than Heraklion) and, from there, take your ferry to Santorini.
-In summer, several companies also sell day trips from Crete to Santorini, which allow you plenty of free time to visit the best of the island.
+If you’re staying in Chania, Crete, you can take a bus to Rethymnon (closer to Heraklion bus station) or take your ferry to Santorini.
+In the summer months, several ferry companies also sell day trips from Crete to Santorini, which allow you plenty of free time to visit the best of the island.

-Instead, if you’re staying in Agios Nikolaos, in the eastern area of Crete, and looking for Agios Nikolaos to Santorini ferry options, the best place to depart from is the port of Heraklion.
+Instead, suppose you’re staying in Agios Nikolaos, in the eastern area of Crete, and looking for Agios Nikolaos to Santorini ferry trip options.
+In that case, the best place to depart from is the port of Heraklion.

 Organized Day Trips From Crete To Santorini

-Looking for options on how to travel from Crete to Santorini without any hassle or much planning?
-Both islands are relatively close to each other and, therefore, you can always rely on a local agent to book a convenient day trip tour.
+Looking for options for travel from Crete to Santorini without any hassle or planning?
+Both islands are relatively close to each other; therefore, you can always rely on a local agent to book a convenient day trip tour.

-These tours allow you to trust a professional operator who will take care of every little detail, leaving you free to relax and enjoy some magnificent Greek views.
+These tours allow you to trust a professional operator who will take care of every little detail, freeing you to relax and enjoy some magnificent Greek views.

-Take into account that, even though these day trips are organized privately, you will not be boarding a private boat.
-Instead, you’ll travel on a regular fast ferry from Crete to Santorini, and you’ll be there in just a few hours.
+Consider that even though these day trips are organized privately, you will not be boarding a private boat transfer.
+Instead, you’ll travel on one of the regular fast ferries from Crete to Santorini and be there in just a few hours.

-On an organized Heraklion to Santorini day trip, you get to spend about 8 hours on Santorini, visiting the capital of the island, Fira, and the stunning town of Oia.
-There is also plenty of free time to spend on your own or to choose another tour to get to know more about Santorini.
+On an organized Heraklion to Santorini day trip, you can spend about 8 hours on Santorini, visiting the island’s capital, Fira, and the stunning town of Oia.
+There is also plenty of free time to spend on your own or choose another tour to learn more about Santorini.

 You can check the Archaeological Site of Akrotiri, visit some Santorini wineries, or spend the day visiting the magnificent landscape on the edge of the volcano.